244th Infantry Regiment "Cosenza": Cold War

 During the 1975 army reform the Italian Army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 14 November 1975 the 48th Infantry Regiment "Ferrara" was disbanded and the next day the regiment's IV Battalion in Cosenza was renamed 244th Infantry Battalion "Cosenza" and assigned the flag and traditions of the 244th Infantry Regiment "Cosenza".
-On the same date the Ferrara's III Battalion in Potenza was reduced to a detachment of the 244th Infantry Battalion "Cosenza", which consisted of a command, a command platoon, and four recruits training companies, two of which were detached in Potenza.
-The battalion was assigned to the Southern Military Region - X Territorial Military Command.
+On 15 November 1975, the Recruits Training Battalion "Sila" in Cosenza was renamed 244th Infantry Battalion "Cosenza".
+The battalion was assigned the flag and traditions of the 244th Infantry Regiment "Cosenza".
+One day earlier, on 14 November 1975, the 48th Infantry Regiment "Ferrara" had been disbanded, and the next day the regiment's III Battalion in Potenza was reduced to a detachment of the 244th Infantry Battalion "Cosenza".
+The "Cosenza" battalion then consisted of a command, a command platoon, and four recruits training companies, two of which were detached in Potenza.
+The battalion was assigned to the Southern Military Region – X Territorial Military Command.

 On 1 February 1977 the detachment in Potenza became an autonomous unit and was renamed 91st Infantry Battalion "Lucania".
 On 1 May 1985 the battalion was reorganized and renamed 244th Motorized Infantry Battalion "Cosenza" and consisted now of a command, a command and services company, the 1st Motorized Company, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
 On 1 May 1986 the battalion formed the 2nd Motorized Company, and on 27 October 1987 the 3rd Motorized Company.

 On 26 September 1991 the 244th Motorized Infantry Battalion "Cosenza" lost its autonomy and the next day the battalion entered the reformed 244th Motorized Infantry Regiment "Cosenza" as I Motorized Battalion.
 The regiment consisted of a command, a command and services company, and the I Motorized Battalion with three motorized companies and a heavy mortar company.

 After the end of the Cold War the Italian Army began to draw down its forces and the regiment was disbanded on 31 December 1992 after having transferred its flag to the Shrine of the Flags in the Vittoriano in Rome on 18 December 1992.
+The day after the regiment was disbanded its base was taken over by the 18th Bersaglieri Regiment.